merwaaan/megado/notes.md

 - The Addam's Family @43C0E
 - Lost Vikings: waiting for $A01000 to equal zero @FD888 (eerily similar to Addam's Family)
 - Spirou: seems to be waiting for the Z80 to execute something

+# Invalid generated instructions

+- 0x017C: BCHG with Immediate value as destination (fetch/get/set functions are NULL, so segfault)
+- 0x01FC: BSET with Immediate value as destination
+- 0x19F1: MOV with Immediate value as destination